 HOUSEHOLD OF INDIGENOUS PEOPLE

-Festival in the municipality, locally known as fiestas, originated dating back to the Spanish colonial period when the Spaniards introduced Christianity to the country.
-All barangays has a patron saint assigned to each of them.
+Festivals in the Municipality, locally known as fiestas, originated dating back to the Spanish colonial period when the Spaniards introduced Christianity to the country.
+All barangays have a patron saint assigned to each of them.
 Fiestas in the locality serve as either religious, cultural, or both.
 These festivals are held to honor the patron saint or to commemorate history and culture, such as promoting local products and celebrate a bountiful harvest.
 Fiestas can be categorized by Holy Masses, processions, parades, theatrical play and reenactments, religious or cultural rituals, trade fairs, exhibits, concerts, pageants and various games and contests.